byu-cpe/ComputingBootCamp/website/_selfpaced/03_How_to_create_Automated_Pass-off_Tests.md

 getFile(authToken, repoInfo, filePath);
 ```

-This file downloads a file from a repository on GitHub, and is used to download the user's code off of their forked repositoryy.'
+This file downloads a file from a repository on GitHub, and is used to download the user's code off of their forked repository.

 Usage: `node .cbc/getFile.js <authToken> <repoInfo> <filePath>`